sabihismail/Jyazo-Screenshot/README.md

 #### Manually Compile (skip to `No Compile` if you will download the JAR files instead)

-To configure the upload URL and the password, either compile two JAR files yourself: one with the main class as `tray.CreateTrayIcon`, and one with the main class as `captureGIF.CaptureGIF`.
+To configure the upload URL and the password, either compile the JAR file yourself with the main class as `tray.CreateTrayIcon`.

 Ensure that the names of the JAR files match the value of the variable `PROGRAM_NAME` in the class `tools.Constants`.
-The `tray.CreateTrayIcon` JAR should be named ``{{PROGRAM_NAME}}.jar`` and the compiled GIF jar should be named `{{PROGRAM_NAME}}GIF.jar`.
-An example of both compiled JARs are located in the [releases section](https://github.com/sabihismail/Jyazo-Screenshot/releases/latest).
+The JAR should be named ``{{PROGRAM_NAME}}.jar``.
+An example of both compiled JARs are located in the
+[releases section](https://github.com/sabihismail/Jyazo-Screenshot/releases/latest).

 #### No Compile

-Download both JAR files from the
+Download the JAR file from the
 [releases section](https://github.com/sabihismail/Jyazo-Screenshot/releases/latest).

 ## Configure Settings
-Open the JAR with no GIF in the name.
+Open the JAR.
 An icon should appear in the tray.
 Right click this icon and click `Settings`.
 Click `Advanced Settings` and then input the URL of where your `upload_image.php` script or equivalent direct URL is located.
 The server password below should match the global variable `UPLOAD_PASSWORD` in the `upload_image.php` file.

 ## TODO (in no particular order):
-- [ ] Create a more efficient GIF capture.
-Possibly experiment with JNA to do this.
+- [x] Create a more efficient GIF capture.
-- [ ] Change how capture works by creating one middleman overlay class that passes information to both the CaptureImage and the CaptureGIF class.
+- [x] Change how capture works by creating one middleman overlay class that passes information to both the CaptureImage and the CaptureGIF class.
 This would cut down on some repeated code.
 - [x] Experiment with smoother canvas drawing as the current method